Top 40+ SAP CPI Interview Questions and Answers

 • In contrast, Routers will enable you to route messages to multiple destinations depending on content attributes, headers, or context variables, assuring dynamic and adaptable message routing logic.

-78. Can you describe the notion of “Endpoint Groups” in SAP CPI?
+78. Describe the notion of “Endpoint Groups” in SAP CPI?

 Ans: